girtel/williot_website/content/news/comcomap2025/index.md

 ---
-title: Presentation at ComComAp 2025: Experimental Evaluation of LoRaWAN in Vehicular Mobility
+title: "Presentation at ComComAp 2025: Experimental Evaluation of LoRaWAN in Vehicular Mobility"
 date: 2025-12-15
 draft: false
 abstract: "The paper “LoRaWAN Performance under Vehicular Mobility: An Experimental Evaluation”, authored by UPCT team members, was presented by Jose Santa at the International Conference on Communications, Computing and Applications (ComComAp 2025), held from 14 to 17 December 2025 in Madrid, Spain."